envelope-project/laik/README.md

 * using LAIK data containers can significantly reduce application code required for explicit data communication.
 This makes maintance easier.

+* the declarative style of programming allows LAIK to trigger communication early, enabling it to overlap communication and computation.

 While similar parallel programming models exist (Charm++, Legion), LAIK is designed to make it easy to integrate LAIK functionality step-by-step into existing legacy HPC code written in C/C++/Fortran.
-At each incremental step, the application can be tested for correct integration of LAIK (see: typical steps to integrate LAIK).
+At each incremental step, the application can be tested for correctness.

+If the same phase switches are done repeatedly, the required communication operations are cached by LAIK, resulting only in a one-time initial cost to pay for the programming abstraction.
+Typical HPC applications should trigger e.g. the exact same MPI calls with LAIK than without, keeping its original scalability.

 # Motivation